Hallucinogen: Chemistry

+Hallucinogens can be divided into different classes with different mechanisms of action and structural scaffolds.
+Serotonergic psychedelics can be divided into three main chemical classes: tryptamines (such as psilocin and DMT), ergolines (such as LSD), and phenethylamines (such as mescaline).
+Tryptamines closely resemble serotonin chemically.
+Other types of hallucinogens belong to other structural classes, for instance arylcyclohexylamines like ketamine and phencyclidine (PCP) being the most major structural group in the case of dissociatives.

-History of use
+History

 Traditional religious and shamanic use

 Historically, hallucinogens have been commonly used in religious or shamanic rituals.
 In this context they are referred to as entheogens, and are used to facilitate healing, divination, communication with spirits, and coming-of-age ceremonies.
 Evidence exists for the use of entheogens in prehistoric times, as well as in numerous ancient cultures, including Ancient Egyptian, Mycenaean, Ancient Greek, Vedic, Maya, Inca and Aztec cultures.
 The Upper Amazon is home to the strongest extant entheogenic tradition; the Urarina of the Peruvian Amazon, for instance, continue to practice an elaborate system of ayahuasca shamanism, coupled with an animistic belief system.

 Shamans consume hallucinogenic substances in order to induce a trance.
 Once in this trance, shamans believe that they are able to communicate with the spirit world, and can see what is causing their patients' illness.
 The Aguaruna of Peru believe that many illnesses are caused by the darts of sorcerers.
 Under the influence of yaji, a hallucinogenic drink, Aguaruna shamans try to discover and remove the darts from their patients.

 In the 1970s, Frida G. Surawicz and Richard Banta published a review of two case studies where hallucinogenic drug use appeared to play a role in "delusions of being changed into a wolf" (sometimes referred to as "lycanthropy," or being a "werewolf").
 They described a patient whose delusion was thought to be caused by an altered state of consciousness "brought on by LSD and strychnine and continued casual marijuana use."
 The review was published in the Canadian Psychiatric Association Journal.
 While both central cases described white male patients from contemporary Appalachia, Surawicz and Banta generalized their conclusions about a link between hallucinogens and "lycanthropy," based on historical accounts that reference myriad types of pharmacologically-similar drug-use alongside descriptions of "lycanthropes."